-Category Products & Services Privacy & Security Features Security Google Cloud Identity-Aware Proxy (Cloud IAP) Use identity and context to guard access for applications deployed on GCP.
-Verifies user identity and context of an access request to determine if a user should be allowed to access the cloud application.
-Establishes a central authorization layer for applications accessed by HTTPS, in order to use an application-level access control model instead of relying on network-level firewalls.
-Defines access policies centrally and applies them to all of your applications and resources.
-Creates granular access control policies to GCP-hosted applications based on attributes like user identity, device security status, and IP address.
-Configures a single layer of security to manage user access to cloud applications and improve security Google Cloud Data Loss Prevention (DLP) Cloud DLP is a security service that can automatically discover and redact sensitive data. with security key enforcement to prevent phishing.
-Allows user to better understand, manage, and redact sensitive data.
-Also provides the ability to optionally redact data using techniques like masking, secure hashing, generalization and bucketing, date shifting, and format-preserving encryption.
-Provides the ability to classify or automatically redact sensitive data from text streams, and within images, before writing to disk, generating logs, or performing analysis.
+- Configures a single layer of security to manage user access to cloud applications and improve security with security key enforcement to prevent phishing. - Allows users to better understand, manage, and redact sensitive data.
+Also provides the ability to optionally redact data using techniques like masking, secure hashing, generalization and bucketing, date shifting, and format-preserving encryption. - Provides the ability to classify or automatically redact sensitive data from text streams, and within images, before writing to disk, generating logs, or performing analysis.
 Also used to detect and classify sensitive data within storage and databases.
-Users can integrate Cloud DLP into their applications so that they screen data for sensitive content before storing it.
-Provides the ability to classify, mask, tokenize, and transform sensitive elements in real time to help better manage the data collected, stored, or used for business or analytics.
+Users can integrate Cloud DLP into their applications so that they screen data for sensitive content before storing it. - Provides the ability to classify, mask, tokenize, and transform sensitive elements in real time to help better manage the data collected, stored, or used for business or analytics.
 For example, create a custom regex detector for medical record numbers to detect matches based on a regex pattern.
-And, features like format-preserving encryption help preserve the utility of data for joining or analytics while obfuscating the raw sensitive identifiers.
-Uses risk analysis methods before de-identification to help determine an effective de-identification strategy, or after de-identification to monitor for any changes or outliers.
+And, features like format-preserving encryption help preserve the utility of data for joining or analytics while obfuscating the raw sensitive identifiers. - Uses risk analysis methods before de-identification to help determine an effective de-identification strategy, or after de-identification to monitor for any changes or outliers.